keeinlev/health-tech-demo/README.md

     * Pertains to all the main functions available to Doctor users, which are all accessible from the dashboard page
     * Very intertwined with the book module and makes lots of additions and changes to Appointment objects.
 - appointment
-    * I know, I'm horrible at naming these, but this is the app that takes care of one-to-one appointment details, such as notes and prescriptions.
+    * Takes care of appointment files and details such as notes and prescriptions.
-    * Pretty basic, contains a model for appointment details, and nowhere near as big as book or account
+    * Contains models for appointment details and files, and nowhere near as big as book or account
+        - Note: Does not contain the Appointment model, which may cause confusion
+        - This module was created later into development to hold models that are auxilliary to the main Appointment model and the associated views, while the main model is defined in the book module and is referenced in almost every module.
+However, most of its related views are located in book or doctordashboard.
 - patientdashboard
     * Much simpler than the doctordashboard module, as this serves to only view Appointment details as a Patient and the upload/get/delete processes for images.
 - scheduledreminders
     * Self explanatory, handles the sending of scheduled reminders.
-    * Regularly checks database using APScheduler for any upcoming appointments (< 15 minutes) and uses Django send_mail to send email and SMS notifications.
+    * Regularly checks database using APScheduler for any upcoming appointments (15 minutes ahead) and uses Django send_mail to send email and SMS notifications.
 - graph
     * Everything pertaining to MS Graph connections and API usage, including authentication using OAuth 2.0, getting user profile info and creating events on Outlook Calendar.
     * Most functions are from MS Graph documentation [found here](https://docs.microsoft.com/en-us/graph/tutorials/python).